Follow me there!

 I showed how you can receive monome presses into Ableton and how you can send MIDI data from Ableton to MLRv … why not do both?
 While you’re at it, why not add an arppegiator in-between??

 That’s exactly what I did in this video clip:

-Now, if you take the setup I showed in the clip, but use a “free” arpeggiator (as opposed to sync’d), you can trigger your MLRv loops at speeds up to 10.0ms.
+Now, if you take the setup I showed in the clip, but order viagra online use a “free” arpeggiator (as opposed to sync’d), you can trigger your MLRv loops at speeds up to 10.0ms.
 Next, turn MLRv’s “Tempo Slave” option to “Off” so you can control the tempo (and thus pitch of the sample) freely of Ableton’s tempo.
 This allows you to create some pretty amazing samples, in part because your ear isn’t used to hearing samples pitch down while triggering faster -or- pitch up while triggering slower.
 That’s the technique I used for this sample:

 There you have it.
 Some people may think that advances in technology have made music production easier.
 I like to think this shows you can still make it as obnoxiously difficult as you like.
 And now your remix:

 In my last post, I suggested that MLRv could be used to enhance your production workflow, outside of its abilities as a live performance tool.
 In this post I’ll cover the configuration necessary to get MLRv set up for automation with Ableton.
 In the post following this, I’ll give an example of how this setup was used to create a remix of Edison’s “My ex fan Gary”.

 - Max/MSP installed.
 A free runtime version is available for Mac/PC here